-Group Chief Executive's Report
+Group Chief Executive's report

-The Group has delivered strong, broad-based performance in the first half of 2014.
+Strong, broad-based performance in the first half of 2014

+he Group has delivered strong, broad-based performance in the first half of 2014.
 Our clear and consistent strategy and our focus on execution have allowed us to leverage effectively our chosen portfolio of businesses to produce good returns for our shareholders while delivering valuable products and services to our customers.